rpmn0ise/AutoChrono/README.md

 - **Track mode**: a second engine-side extension (`lua/ge/extensions/autoChronoTrack.lua`) manages the list of checkpoints, recording, and JSON export/import (files are written to `mods/autochrono_tracks/`), and shares the same physical gate as the timing-gate extension for the start/finish line.
 Course markers are rendered through the game's native `core_groundMarkers`, with a simpler debug-draw fallback if that API isn't available.
 - **Ground snapping**: the gate's height is set with a downward raycast (`castRayStatic`) at placement time, so it sits flush on sloped roads instead of floating.
 - **Settings**: gate width, placement distance, and cooldown are pushed from the UI to the engine extension via `extensions.autoChronoGate.setSettings(width, offset, cooldown)`.
+- **Game-pause detection**: there is no confirmed, officially documented GE-Lua API to reliably detect that the game is paused, so `autoChronoGate.lua` uses a heuristic instead — while paused, the simulated time step (`dtSim`) typically freezes near zero while the real time step (`dtReal`) keeps advancing.
+Several consecutive frames must match this pattern before the pause (or the resume) is confirmed, to avoid false positives from an ordinary lag spike, and the UI is only notified when the state actually changes.

 ## Project structure